Muscle cramps and dystonia

-If you experience dystonia, you may find that your head stays turned to one side, bent forward, or more rarely, backward.
+If you experience these postures, you may find that your head pulls to one side.
+It might also bend forward, sideways or backward.

-If dystonia affects your eyelids, the eyelid muscles may contract when you close your eyes, either every now and again or for a longer period of time.
-It usually starts in one eye but can often spread to affect both.
+Dystonia in your eyelids can be brief or last for a longer period of time.
+It usually starts in one eye and often spreads to both.

-Your healthcare professional may refer to this as ‘blepharospasm’.
+Your healthcare professional may refer to dystonia in your eyelids as ‘blepharospasm’.

-Dystonia in the vocal cords can affect your speech and the quality of your voice.
+Dystonia can cause spasms in your vocal cords.
+This can affect your speech including the pitch, volume and quality of your voice.

 How is dystonia treated?

 The first step is to try to work out what is causing your dystonia.
-If the dystonia is connected to levodopa, your medication regimen may need adapting.
+If your dystonia is connected to levodopa, your medication regime may need adapting.

 You may find it helpful if you or your carer keep a diary of when your dystonia happens, so you can work out if it is linked to your medication.
 This will help to explain the problem to your specialist or Parkinson’s nurse.

-If you have any questions about dystonia or its treatment, speak to your specialist or Parkinson’s nurse about the best options for you..
+If you have any questions about dystonia and your Parkinson’s drugs, speak to your specialist or Parkinson’s nurse about the best options for you..

 Other things that may help

-If your dystonia does not respond to changes to your Parkinson’s medication, there are other options you can discuss with your GP, specialist or Parkinson’s nurse, including:
+If your dystonia does not respond to changes to your Parkinson’s medication, there are other options, including:

-- drugs that relax your muscles such as diazepam (Valium) and clonazepam (Rivotril)
+- drugs that relax your muscles such as clonazepam (Rivotril)

-- anticholinergics such as benztropine (Cogentin) and biperiden (Akineton)
+- anticholinergics such as Trihexyphenidyl (Benzhexol) and Procyclidine

-Remember that not all of these treatments will be appropriate for everyone.
-So make sure you talk to your GP, specialist or Parkinson’s nurse about what’s best for you.
+Remember that not all of these treatments will be suitable for everyone.
+So make sure you talk to your specialist, Parkinson’s nurse or GP about what’s best for you.

-You can speak to your GP, specialist, Parkinson’s nurse or a physiotherapist about sensory tricks.
+Speak to your GP, specialist, Parkinson’s nurse or physiotherapist to find out more about sensory tricks.

-Some people may also find that being relaxed helps with their dystonia.
+Some people also find that being relaxed helps their dystonia.